Martha Barnhart: Civic work

 She served as president of the National Society Sons of the American Revolution Ladies Auxiliary.

-In 2024, Barnhart attended the dedication ceremony, hosted by the Mary Penrose Wayne Chapter of the Daughters of the American Revolution, for Shrine Chapel at the Veterans National Memorial Shrine and Museum in Allen County, Indiana.
+In 2024, Barnhart attended the dedication ceremony, hosted by the Mary Penrose Wayne Chapter of the Daughters of the American Revolution, for Sterling Chapel at the Veterans National Memorial Shrine and Museum in Allen County, Indiana.
 She is a member of the Mar Penrose Wayne Chapter.

 Barnhart is a member of the Society of Indiana Pioneers.

 Personal life

 Barnhart lives in Churubusco, Indiana.
 On July 19, 1987, she married Roger Barnhart, who died August 31, 2025.
 Roger had served as National Vice President General of the Sons of the American Revolution.